 The decoder is used to separate the incoming phase encoded bit stream into a data stream and a clock signal.
-The decoder must be able to provide data and clock signals usable by the data link under the asymmetry imposed by the worst case system configuration.
-The decoder must provide usable output (clock and data) after no more than 8 bit cell times after reception of an encoded signal.
-The first signals received from the transceiver at the beginning of frame reception may not constitute a valid, properly encoded bit; it is possible for the time from the first transition seen to the first true mid-bit cell transition to assume any value from zero to 100 nS.
+The decoder must be able to provide data and clock signals usable by the data link under the timing distortion imposed by the worst case system configuration.
+The decoder must provide usable output (clock and data) after no more than 16 bit cell times following reception of an encoded signal (the assertion of carrier sense).
+The first signals received from the transceiver at the beginning of frame reception may not constitute a valid, properly encoded bit; it is possible for the time from the first transition seen to the first true mid-bit cell transition to assume any value from zero to 100 ns.